olcruzgonzalez/olcruzgonzalez.github.io/experience-full-description/postdoc-marseille-2023-2025.md

 ---
 layout: page
-title: Postdoctoral Research Associate - AI for Engineering.
+title: Postdoctoral Research Associate - AI for Science.
 ---

 ### Research project in a nutshell